HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 If an employee does something that warrants a warning, you must issue a warning to them (unless stated otherwise), so that the enforcement of warnings by all guards is fair for everyone.

 ## 3.3 Shift KOS
 If some employees are intentionally trying to interrupt site operations by messing around, or are attempting to melt the core, you are allowed to issue a shift KoS.
 Shift KoS' are active until the shift ends and they get deactivated once a new shift begins.
+When an employee is marked as KoS, they can be killed instantly on sight, **even if they don't do anything that warrants a warning**.

 ### When can Shift KoS be issued?
 If one of these requirements is met, you are allowed to issue a KoS: